NickAzureDevops/Devops-Journey/AzureDevOpsPipeline/Readme.md

 # Deploying Terraform Using Azure DevOps

-In this step we will deploy all the resources required for Azure Devops and set up the terraform Infrastructure too.
+In this step we will deploy all the resources required for Azure Devops and set up the terraform Infrastructure too in Azure.
+The resources will deploy A

-Azure Container Registry
+-Azure Container, Registry,
-Azure Virtual Network
+-Azure Virtual Network
-Azure Kubernetes Service
+-Azure Kubernetes Service
-Azure Log Analytics
+-Azure Log Analytics

-Review Terraform modules mentioned above
-Terraform .tfvars are going to be used, review accordingly Deploy terraform using provided Azure DevOps pipeline